Generation and analysis of lamplighter programs

-We can turn a doubly-nested loop into a singly-nested loop:
+Consider the simple case of turning a doubly-nested loop into a singly-nested loop:

-This is because the inner loop is entered whenever the outer loop is entered, and the outer loop ends whenever the inner loop ends.
-Thus we exclude expressions of the form \([[E]] = [Y]\):
+This transformation preserves semantics because the inner loop is entered whenever the outer loop is entered and the outer loop ends whenever the inner loop ends.
+Therefore, we can exclude expressions of the form \([[E]] = [Y]\) from the generation process:

-In general, we can unroll the first iteration of a loop when we know that the loop will be executed at least once.
+In general, we are free to unroll the first iteration of a loop when we know that the loop will be executed at least once.
 By inverting the loop elimination conditions from the previous section, we obtain the following loop unrolling conditions: